adarshaacharya/ApiHub/CONTRIBUTING.md

 - For Contributing to this project or any project on GitHub
   1. Fork project.
-  2. Create a branch with the name of feature that you're working on (e.g. `category-select`).
+  2. Create a branch with the name of feature that you're working on (e.g. if you're adding new api `new-api`).
   3. Once you're done coding create a merge request from your new branch to my `main`.